jincreator/kakaotalk/README.md

  python wrapper for LOCO protocol
 =====

-This library provides a pure Python interface for the LOCO protocol which is private protocol of KakaoTalk
+This library provides a pure Python interface for the LOCO protocol which is the private protocol of KakaoTalk.

-You need to know the sKey and duuid of your current KakaoTalk account before test commands.
+You need to know the sKey and duuid of your current account before you test the commands.

-These information shoulde be filled in config.py
+These information should be filled in config.py file.

 Example : http://goo.gl/9k6uC8